0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/production-node.md

 !!!info "Batch rate"
     - Batches are closed every 10s, or whenever they are full.
-    - Also, the frequency of closing batches is subject to change as it depends on the prevailing configurations.
+    - The frequency of closing batches is subject to change as it depends on the prevailing configurations.
     - The batch rate always needs to be updated accordingly.